 Run these speed tests once a quarter, and it’ll help you make sure that your website loads quickly.
 A slow-loading website = lost visitors = lost revenue.

-Website maintenance can be daunting.
-However, it is doable, and you don't have to be a technology genius to do it well.
+Website maintenance can be daunting, especially if you plan to build your own website.
+However, it is doable, and you don’t have to be a technology genius to do it well.

 With the help of WordPress plugins, tools, and good habits done consistently, you can remain ahead of the game when it comes to maintaining the health of your website.
 And WordPress maintenance plans from WP Buffs can help as well if doing it yourself isn’t something you’re up for.